The Clear Pool (Pai-t'an-t'u)

 [1] Inabata Katsutaro was a Japanese businessman who founded a dyeing company in Kyoto.
 He is known for introducing motion pictures to Japan when he brought a cinematograph back with him following a trip to France.

 [2] Piacentini was an Italian art historian based in Tokyo after the Second World War.
 He studied Italian Renaissance art, while collecting and dealing in Asian objects.
+This painting is listed on an invoice he sent to the Nelson-Atkins dated April 19, 1950, Nelson-Atkins curatorial files.

 So-Gen-Min-Shin, (Tokyo: Tokyo National Museum, 1931), pl.108.